-Explaining that Christ's apostles were laymen, and that male members of the congregation should make a stronger personal, emotional commitment to church work based on this example, Wood concluded:
+Explaining that Christ's apostles were laymen, and that male members of the congregation should make a stronger personal, emotional commitment to church work based on this example.
+Wood concluded:

 In all this we must have the strength, and the practical wisdom and business capacity, of Christian Men.
-Religion among us must not be an effeminate sort of thing: we must not be content with milk instead of solid meat, well enough perhaps for those who like it, but not enough to satisfy the wants of men.
+Religion among us must not be an effeminate sort of thing: we must not be content with milk instead of solid meat, well enough perhaps for those who like it, but not enough to satisfy the wants of men.13

 While not misogynistic, Wood portrayed women as second-rate parishioners and church workers.
-He believed that the "strength of a church or congregation resides largely in the young men", and that males should be at the forefront of all parish work.14 associations in the parish.
+He believed that the "strength of a church or congregation resides largely in the young men", and that males should be at the forefront of all parish work.
+14

+The clergy at St. Thomas's encouraged the establishment of several men's associations in the parish.
 The Brotherhood of St. Andrew, an American organization designed as a mission of men to men, was conceived as a means for laymen to involve themselves in spiritual works without leaving their chosen career.
 At the same time, its